 They were a huge hit with my family and were gone in a flash.
 The diced strawberries and a hint of orange adds a fresh spring flavor to these buttery scones.
 When I saw these delicious scones back in February on Le Petit Brioche’s blog, I immediately bookmarked the recipe.
 Since strawberries are beginning to come into season, they have been super cheap at the grocery stores so I picked up a few pints just for these scones.

 We didn't want to waste these last, sweet bites of winter.
 They are perfect for baking, and we shredded and diced them into a moist, tender cake that is deceptively whole-grain and not too sweet and not too rich.
 It's a treat, for sure, but it's all full of good things.
 This is a recipe adapted from one of our favorite cookbooks: More-With-Less Cookbook, a 25-year-old classic of frugal, modest, and whole-grain cooking.
+We grew up with the recipes in this book, and the oatmeal cake was a perennial favorite.
+We tweaked this recipe quite a bit, adjusting amounts here and there, but hopefully remaining true to the spirit of the original. . • Candied Carrot Sprinkles at Cupcake Blog Heat the oven to 350°F. Combine the oats and boiling water and set aside while you beat the sugar and butter.
+Heat the oven to broil.
 Frozen Custard.
 You can serve the perfect dessert at your next barbecue once you learn how to make homemade frozen custards desserts.

 These light desserts are not only a quick way to satisfy your sweet tooth—they can be prepared in 15 minutes or less—but they are also a delicious way to get antioxidant-rich fruit into your diet.
-Consider filling store-bought crepes with a quick fruit compote or using that same compote to top vanilla ice cream.
 Tgif: monkey edition. « Of Cookies & Carrots.
 Firstly: If my face looked kind of big in those photos yesterday it’s probably because you guys compliment me too much and it’s going to my head. ;) Secondly: Thank GOODNESS it’s Friday.

 Granted, I still have a neuro test to study for alllll weekend, but at least I won’t have classes.
 Anyways, about that cookie dough… I stumbled upon this recipe for peanut butter-banana-chocolate chunk cookies.
 And let’s be honest my favorite flavor combination in the world is peanut butter + bananas + chocolate (I may be part monkey).
+Made according to the original recipe, these are quite healthy.
 Ice Cream.
 July is National Ice Cream month, and I’m so excited to show you how making your own homemade ice cream is easier than you may think!